BEAN: Interpretable Representation Learning with Biologically-Enhanced Artificial Neuronal Assembly Regularization: Abstract

 \section{Abstract}

-Deep neural networks (DNNs) are known for extracting good representations from a large amount of data.
-However, the representations learned in DNNs are typically hard to interpret, especially the ones learned in dense layers.
-One crucial issue is that neurons within each layer of DNNs are conditionally independent with each other, which makes the co-training and analysis of neurons at higher modularity difficult.
-In contrast, the dependency patterns of biological neurons in the human brain are largely different from those of DNNs.
-Neuronal assembly describes such neuron dependencies that could be found among a group of biological neurons as having strong internal synaptic interactions, potentially high semantical correlations that are deemed to facilitate the memorization process.
-In this paper, we show such a crucial gap between DNNs and biological neural networks (BNNs) can be bridged by the newly proposed Biologically-Enhanced Artificial Neuronal assembly (BEAN) regularization that could enforce dependencies among neurons in dense layers of DNNs without altering the conventional architecture.
-Both qualitative and quantitative analyses show that BEAN enables the formations of interpretable and biologically plausible neuronal assemblies in dense layers and consequently enhances the modularity and interpretability of the hidden representations learned.
-Moreover, BEAN further results in sparse and structured connectivity and parameter sharing among neurons, which substantially improves the efficiency and generalizability of the model.
+Deep neural networks (DNNs) are known for extracting useful information from large amounts of data.
+However, the representations learned in DNNs are typically hard to interpret, especially in dense layers.
+One crucial issue of the classical DNN model such as multilayer perceptron (MLP) is that neurons in the same layer of DNNs are conditionally independent of each other, which makes co-training and emergence of higher modularity difficult.
+In contrast to DNNs, biological neurons in mammalian brains display substantial dependency patterns.
+Specifically, biological neural networks encode representations by so-called neuronal assemblies: groups of neurons interconnected by strong synaptic interactions and sharing joint semantic content.
+The resulting population coding is essential for human cognitive and mnemonic processes.
+Here, we propose a novel Biologically Enhanced Artificial Neuronal assembly (BEAN) regularization \footnote{Please find the source code at \url{https://drive.google.com/file/d/115bNbyiXj-Ip1RMExj3c18a6hliiNneo/view?usp=sharing.}} to model neuronal correlations and dependencies, inspired by cell assembly theory from neuroscience.
+Experimental results show that BEAN enables the formation of interpretable neuronal functional clusters and consequently promotes a sparse, memory/computation-efficient network without loss of model performance.
+Moreover, our few-shot learning experiments demonstrate that BEAN could also enhance the generalizability of the model when training samples are extremely limited.